The following material is shared with permission from the website of Dr Walter Dorn.

 Pledge: while no pledge was made, Canada has a long history of providing leaders in UN missions.

-Historical: The first chief military observer (BGen Harry Angle in UNMOGIP) and the first Force Commander (MGen E.L.M.
-Burns) were Canadians.
+Historical: The UN’s first chief military observer (BGen Harry Angle in UNMOGIP) and its first Force Commander (MGen E.L.M.
+Burns in UNEF) were Canadians.
 Canada provided seven force commanders in the 1990s but none since.
-Canada was offered the opportunity to sybmit candidates for force commanders in the D.R.
+Canada was offered the opportunity to submit candidates for force commanders in the D.R.
 Congo and Mali in the new century but did not oblige.
 The highest ranking position since 2005 has been the Force Chief of Staff (military) in MINUSTAH (Haiti), 2005-1017.

 Status: Canada lost its most significant position in UN missions (colonel position as COS in MINUSTAH) in 2017 when the mission was converted to MINUJUSTH.